dagibbins186/PyBer_Analysis/README.md

 \
 !["Fig7"](https://github.com/dagibbins186/PyBer_Analysis/blob/main/PyBer_Analysis/analysis/Fig7.png)
 \
 An inverse relationship existed between the price of fares and the quantity of rides.
-Since urban areas had more drivers, more rides were available.
 The quantity of drivers supported lower fares in urban areas.
 \
 \
 **Total Fares by City Type Over Time**